Adj. stupider, stupidest.

 He was so stupid.

 It was easy to forget how fickle the future could be, and how easily it was changed.
-Having sex didn't changed anything, but one of their captors reaching in to give them a bottle of much-needed water and Johnny touching him on a whim and seeing his mother and making the choice to whisper, "your mother's going to die if you don't help," did.
+Having sex didn't change anything, but one of their captors reaching in to give them a bottle of much-needed water and Johnny touching him on a whim and seeing his mother and making the choice to whisper, "your mother's going to die if you don't help," did.

 Three hours later, and there were cops everywhere, looking to Walt for guidance even when it was obvious Walt was in no condition to give it.
 Despite the heat, Johnny shivered under the blanket he had been given, half-heartedly listening to official police business.